 Avicenna had discussed logic in some fifteen different works, but judging from what has survived, they differ somewhat in form and in content.
 In the Shifa, mistakenly translated by the Latins as Sufficientia, as well as in the abridged version called Najāt (Deliverance), he may be considered more Aristotelian in approach and to some extent in subject-matter.
-In later books such as al-Ishārāt wa al-Tanbīhāt (The Directives and Remarks), in his Persian Dānish-Nāmeh (Book of Knowledge), and in the fragment called Manțiq al-Mashriqīyyīn (Logic of the Orientals), he is inclined to deviate from Aristotle.
+In later books such as al-Ishārāt wa al-Tanbīhāt (The Directives and Remarks), in his Persian Danish-Nameh (Book of Knowledge), and in the fragment called Mantiq al-Mashriqiyyin (Logic of the Orientals), he is inclined to deviate from Aristotle.
 It should not be supposed that the deviation is very marked, but there is certainly an attempt to think over the problems independently.
 The Logic of the Orientals has become the subject of much controversy; both title and contents have been interpreted in various ways.
-The latest and the most plausible theory is that it formed part of a much larger book1 which we know Avicenna had written, which was entitled al-Ḥikmat al-Mashriqīyya (The Philosophy of the Orientals) and in which he had expressed his own mature views towards the end of his life.
+The latest and the most plausible theory is that it formed part of a much larger book^I which we know Avicenna had written, which was entitled al-Hikmat al-Mashriqīyya (The Philosophy of the Orientals) and in which he had expressed his own mature views towards the end of his life.
 It is contended that he called it 'Oriental' so as to contrast it with the servile Aristotelianism of some Christian philosophers in Baghdad who were to him 'Occidentals.'
-'We do not worry,' he says, 'to show a departure ... from those philosophers enamoured of the Peripatetics who imagine that God did not guide any except themselves.'2

-This attitude is best expressed in what is supposed to be his last work on logic.
-'That we may put down some statements on what men of investigation have disagreed upon . . . we do not worry about any departure that may appear on our part from what the expounders of the books of the Greeks have been occupied with, either out of oversight or lack of understanding . . . it became easy for us to comprehend what they said, when we first took up that subject.
-And it is not improbable that certain sciences may have reached us from elsewhere than the side of the Greeks ... we then compared all these with that variety of science which the Greeks call logic-and it is not improbable that it may have a different name among the Orientals . . . and because those who occupy themselves with science are extremely proud of the Peripatetics . . . we disliked to dissent from and oppose the public . . . and we overlooked what they were struggling with . . . and if we venture to oppose them, it is in things in which we can no more show patience . . . they consider that looking deep into matters is a heresy, and that opposing what is widely accepted is a departure from the right path . . . and we did not compile this book except for ourselves, I mean for those who take the same position as ourselves.
-And as to the common people who engage in such things, we gave them in the book of the Shifā what is even too much for them and beyond their requirements.'
-This passage is provocative.
+'We do not worry,' he says, 'to show a departure ... from those philosophers enamoured of the Peripatetics who imagine that God did not guide any except themselves.'2 about any departure that may appear on our part from what the expounders of the books of the Greeks have been occupied with, either out of oversight or lack of understanding . . . it became easy for us to comprehend what they said, when we first took up that subject.
+And it is not improbable that certain sciences may have reached us from elsewhere than the side of the Greeks ... we then compared all these with that variety of science which the Greeks call logic-and it is not improbable that it may have a different name among the Orientals ... and because those who occupy themselves with science are extremely proud of the Peripatetics . . . we disliked to dissent from and oppose the public . . . and we overlooked what they were struggling with . . . and if we venture to oppose them, it is in things in which we can no more show patience . . . they consider that looking deep into matters is a heresy, and that opposing what is widely accepted is a departure from the right path . . . and we did not compile this book except for ourselves, I mean for those who take the same position as ourselves.
+And as to the common people who engage in such things, we gave them in the book of the Shifā what is even too much for them and beyond their requirements.'I This passage is provocative.
 What is the source other than the Greek from which, he says, certain sciences may have reached us; and what is the name the Orientals gave to logic different from that of the Greeks?
 Is he referring to Indian thought, or Middle Persian writings, or what had developed in his own part of the world?
 In spite of innumerable theories, no satisfactory answer has yet been found.
 In any case the vague and fragmentary parts that have reached us of this work hardly fulfil the promise that he gives.